The Human Condition

 Most can identify with the inspirational morsel called a “flow state.”
 This peak experience is the moment where everything just happens with ease.
 Your choices are natural, your actions produce unforeseen, positive results, and, your life is clearly moving ideally forward and quickly.
 It’s when you look, feel and do anything and everything like a rockstar.

 Have you experienced a flow state?

-Unfortunately, most of us can only maintain this state for a short time, which is why it is called a peak experience.
+Unfortunately, most of us maintain this state for a only short time, hence the coomon refereance to it as a peak experience.
 The ideal is to make it permanent.
 This ideal, a perpetual state of embodied enlightenment, we refer to as Shenlightenment®.